History, tourist information, and nearby accommodation

 The castle was besieged twice by the Earl of Warwick during the Wars of the Roses and so badly damaged that it gradually fell into ruin.

 The most impressive part of the ruins is the massive gatehouse, flanked by two D-shaped towers.
-The towers fulfil a dual purpose as both gateway defenses and residential quarters.
+The towers fulfil a dual purpose as both gateway defences and residential quarters.
 The hall, the main living area for the castle lord and retainers, was on the top floor.

-When John of Gaunt set about his rebuilding at Dunstanburgh in the 1360s he blocked the gatehouse passage and inserted a new gate in the nearby curtain wal, defended by a projecting barbican.
+When John of Gaunt set about his rebuilding at Dunstanburgh in the 1360s he blocked the gatehouse passage and inserted a new gate in the nearby curtain wall, defended by a projecting barbican.
 This effectively marooned the earlier gatehouse towers, turning the keep/gatehouse into a keep tower.
 He built a walled courtyard behind his new tower, with a constable's lodging in the courtyard.